brunonova/drmips/index.md

     the processor is shown
 *   Highly configurable datapaths and instruction sets, and additional ones can be created
+*   Custom components can be created externally and then used by the simulator at runtime
 *   Fairly intuitive and easy to use
 *   Integrated code editor, with syntax highlighting and autocomplete in the PC version